-Aptly named “Idaho’s Crown Jewel,” this ethereal lake is comprised of two bodies of water—upper and lower—connected by a thoroughfare.
-The ancient lake dates back to the last ice age and provides year-round outdoor recreation on its white-sand beaches, like waterskiing or hiking along the water’s edge.
-The lake’s mirror-like surface and unique clusters of islands draw visitors from across the country.
+Aptly named “Idaho’s Crown Jewel,” this ethereal lake is comprised of two bodies of water—Upper and Lower Priest Lake—connected by a thoroughfare.
+It dates back to the last ice age and provides year-round outdoor recreation, like water skiing or hiking along the water’s edge.
+The lake’s mirror-like surface, white-sand beaches, and unique clusters of islands draw visitors from across the country.

-Idaho’s largest lake is also the fifth deepest in the U.S. During World War II, submarine researchers tested equipment in the great blue, but today, its waterways and rocky banks are reserved for boaters, fishermen in search of rainbow trout, and swimmers.
-Lake Pend Oreille is home to both resort communities and untamed forests filled with grizzly bears and grey wolves.
+Idaho’s largest lake is also the fifth deepest in the U.S. During World War II, submarine researchers tested equipment in the great blue, but today its waterways and rocky banks are reserved for boaters, fishermen in search of rainbow trout, and swimmers.
+Lake Pend Oreille is home to both resort communities and untamed forests filled with grizzly bears and gray wolves.

 The Sawtooth National Forest spans across Idaho and Utah, offering more than 1,100 unique alpine lakes.
 While it would take years to explore them all, start at Redfish Lake, near the headwaters of the raging Salmon River.
 Crystal-blue waters and sandy beaches attract kayakers, sunbathers, mountain bikers, and outdoor adventurers of all varieties to explore the jagged Sawtooth Mountains.

-Bear Lake is split proportionally between Idaho and Utah.
+Bear Lake is split about equally between Idaho and Utah.
 Dubbed the “Caribbean of the Rockies” due to its phenomenal turquoise waters, the lake is a popular destination for sailing, fishing, raspberry picking, and swimming.